 - Know that a good diet and a positive lifestyle are important

-The patient needs to understand antiretroviral treatment (‘patients must know their meds’).
-It is particularly important that the patient accepts that excellent adherence is essential and understands that resistance is dangerous, and that failure of treatment and resistance are usually due to poor adherence.
+Patients need to understand antiretroviral treatment (‘patients must know their meds’).
+It is particularly important that patients accept that excellent adherence is essential and that they understand that resistance is dangerous, and that failure of treatment and emergence of resistance are usually due to poor adherence.

 Patients need to know about the drugs they will be taking.

 - With pamphlets on HIV infection and antiretroviral treatment